 Things to note:

-You'll want to bring extra cash/change with you for your local guide, the raft, and if you decide to feed the apes.
+You'll want to bring extra cash/change with you for your local guide (30 dirham), the raft (20 dirham), and if you decide to feed the apes (tip for the peanuts).

 Expect lunch to be about 120 dirham (~$12USD/person) if you go to the restaurants the guides bring you to.
 It's okay to pack your own lunch and bring it with you.